vicky4sure/LITA_project/README.md

 [Data analysis](#data-analysis)

 Exploratory data analysis

+### Project overview
+This data analysis project aims to generate insight

 ### Data sources
 The primary source of Data used here is Data sales.csv and this is an open source data